Spin-entangled Squeezed State on a Bloch Four-hyperboloid: Introduction

-As for $H^{2,2}$, we already utilized its geometry to construct an $Sp(4; \mathbb{R})\simeq SO(2,3)$ version of the squeezed states \cite{Hasebe-2019}.
-In the present paper, we propose an $SO(4,1)$ version of squeezed states based on the $H^4$ geometry.
-It turns out that the $SO(4,1)$ squeezed vacuum attains a more natural generalization of the original squeezed vacuum than the previous $SO(2,3)$ squeezed vacuum in several aspects.
-Th $SO(4,1)$ squeezed vacuum accommodates physically interesting structures related to spin geometry that realizes in the hierarchical structure of the non-compact 2nd hybrid Hopf map \cite{Hasebe-2012}:
+} As a higher dimensional analogue of (\ref{noncomphopfs}), we have the 2nd non-compact Hopf maps: \be H^{4}\simeq H^{4,3}/S^3,~~~~~~~ H^{2,2}\simeq H^{4,3}/H^{2,1}. \ee As in (\ref{noncomphopfs}), the total space in both cases of (\ref{noncomphopfs2nd}) is given by $H^{4,3}$, and $H^4$ and $H^{2,2}$ respectively realize the base-manifolds with compact fibre $S^3$ and non-compact fibre $H^{2,1}$.
+We utilized $H^{2,2}$ (the right of (\ref{noncomphopfs2nd})) to construct an $Sp(4; \mathbb{R})\simeq SO(2,3)$ extension of squeezed state \cite{Hasebe-2019}.
+In the present paper, we propose an $SO(4,1)$ version of squeezed state based on the $H^4$ geometry (the right of (\ref{noncomphopfs2nd})).
+It turns out that the $SO(4,1)$ squeezed vacuum attains a more natural generalization of the original squeezed vacuum than the previous $SO(2,3)$ case in several respects.
+The $SO(4,1)$ squeezed vacuum accommodates an interesting spin structure related to the hierarchy of the non-compact 2nd Hopf map:

-where the $S^3$-fibre part denotes the 1st Hopf map for the Bloch sphere and implies internal structure of spin geometry.
+$H^{4,3}$ can be regarded as a fibre-bundle of base-manifold $H^{4}$ with $S^3$-fibre which itself denotes the fibre-bundle space of 1st Hopf map of the Bloch sphere.
+This implies the existence of inherent spin geometry in the present $SO(4,1)$ formulation.